platformio/platformio-docs/platforms/kendryte210.rst

     Please click on compatible debug tool below for the further instructions.

-On-Board Debug Tools
+External Debug Tools
 ^^^^^^^^^^^^^^^^^^^^

-Boards listed below have on-board debug probe and **ARE READY** for debugging!
+Boards listed below are compatible with :ref:`piodebug` but **DEPEND ON** external debug probe.
+They **ARE NOT READY** for debugging.
-You do not need to use/buy external debug probe.
+Please click on board name for the further details.

 .. list-table::